hzeller/rpi-rgb-led-matrix/README.md

 ```

 This switches from progressive scan and interlaced scan.
 The latter might
-look be a little nicer when you have a very low refresh rate.
+look be a little nicer when you have a very low refresh rate, but typically
+it is more annoying because of the comb-effect (remember 80ies TV ?).

 ```
 --led-pwm-lsb-nanoseconds : PWM Nanoseconds for LSB (Default: 130)